Precision tools including a caliper and magnifying glass for design verification and validation.

 Validation answers a different, user-focused question: Did you build the right product for the people who will actually use it?
 This step confirms your product meets user needs and works as intended in a real-world setting.
 Common methods include usability studies, clinical trials, and simulated use tests.
 For instance, you might have target users interact with a cosmetic product to gather feedback on its application.
 A solid guide on design verification and validation emphasizes that this process should always involve testing by intended users to ensure the final product is truly fit for its purpose.

-Using Simulation, Modeling, and Documentation
+The Role of Simulation, Modeling, and Documentation

 Beyond physical tests, digital tools can support both processes.
 Computer-aided simulations and modeling allow you to test designs virtually before creating a physical prototype, saving time and money by identifying flaws early.
 For example, you could simulate how a new dietary supplement capsule dissolves.
 Just as important is the documentation.
 Every plan, test case, result, and design change must be meticulously recorded.
 This creates a traceable history that is essential for regulatory submissions and demonstrates a clear, controlled process from start to finish.